GavPierce/CleanScreen/readme.md

 npm install
 ```

-1- Put video you would like to censor in the `/video` folder
+- Put video you would like to censor in the `/video` folder
-2- In app.js replace videoName with the name of your video
+- In app.js replace videoName with the name of your video
-3- Run `npm run clean` to start the app
+- Run `npm run clean` to start the app
+Note: First time usage will download the whisper model, may take a minute
 ## Performance

 - A 10 minute video in under 5 minutes.